imotai/ktoolkit/README.md

-# Kafka CLI Tools
+# ktools (kafka cli tools)

-DevOps topics of Message Queue(eg kafka, pulsar, rabbitmq) like ls, echo, head and tail  with kls, kecho, khead and ktail
+devops kafka topic as a file with kls, ktail, khead and kecho

 # Getting Started